 - Brand Promise...what is it…???
 Psycho-graphics?
 Positioning?

 - Focus and Discipline.
-Who sets the boundaries?
-How?
+How are the boundaries set?

 - Classification Balance...low, medium and high risk.
 Core, Seasonal Key Item and Fashion/Novelty.

 - Color Balance and Flow...low, medium and high risk.
 Balance at a moment in time and over time.
 Seasonality.

 - Calendar Management...establishing appropriate entry and exit points.
 Life span, life cycle.
 Seasonality.
 Product development T/A calendar…???
 Appropriate lead times?
 Testing?